-In regions where protection of radars is part of the local regulations, the PTP 670 must detect interference from radar-like systems and avoid co-channel operation with these systems.
+In regions where protection of radars is part of the local regulations, the PTP 700 must detect interference from radar-like systems and avoid co-channel operation with these systems.

-To meet this requirement, the PTP 670 implements the following features:
+To meet this requirement, the PTP 700 implements the following features:

-- The radar detection algorithm will always scan a usable channel for 60 seconds for radar interference before making the channel an available channel. - This compulsory channel scan will mean that there is at least 60 seconds service outage every time radar is detected and that the installation time is extended by at least 60 seconds even if no radar is found.
+• The radar detection algorithm will always scan a usable channel for 60 seconds for radar interference before making the channel an available channel.

-- When operating on a channel, the spectrum management algorithm implements a radar detection function which looks for impulsive interference on the operating channel.
+- This compulsory channel scan will mean that there is at least 60 seconds service outage every time radar is detected and that the installation time is extended by at least 60 seconds even if no radar is found. - When operating on a channel, the spectrum management algorithm implements a radar detection function which looks for impulsive interference on the operating channel.
 If impulsive interference is detected, spectrum management will mark the current operating channel as having detected radar (unavailable channel) and initiate a channel hop to an available channel.
 The previous operating channel will remain in the unavailable state for thirty minutes after the impulsive interference pulse was detected. - After the thirty minutes have expired the channel will be returned to the usable channel pool.

 There is a secondary requirement for bands requiring radar avoidance.
 Regulators have mandated that products provide a uniform loading of the spectrum across all devices.
 In general, this prevents operation with fixed frequency allocations.
-However:
+Fixed frequency allocation is not recommended in radar avoidance regions, as any radar detection would cause a system outage of at least 30 minutes.